RuiFreire/power_prop_test/README.md

 <br>
 ![](images/CodeCogsEqn8.gif)
 <br>
-The above equation can be solved in order to calculate any parameter in function of the others.
+The above equation can be solved in order to calculate any variable in function of the others.
 The results are very similiar with the ones obtained using R power.prop.test {stats} function.